Micro Master's Degree in Engagement of Employees and Organisational Learning

 1. Understand the role of the Human Resource function in contemporary organisations.

-1.1 Discuss the responsibilities of HR in relation to relative the organisational objectives.
+1.1 Discuss the responsibilities of HR about relative organisational objectives.

-1.2 Analyse the role of HR in relation to organisational learning and effective change management.
+1.2 Analyse the role of HR in organisational learning and effective change management.

 1.3 Critically evaluate the Process and factors of effective Workforce planning.